opendataphilly/opendataphilly-jkan/_datasets/fema-flood-plain.md

 maintainer_email: darshna.patel@phila.gov
 maintainer_link: null
 maintainer_phone: null
 notes: "Federal Emergency Management Administration (FEMA) data clipped to Philadelphia.
-Please note, FEMA is moving away from solely using "100-year" and "500-year" flood terminology by emphasizing the more accurate and technical phrase "1-percent annual chance flood" for a 100-year flood and "0.2-percent annual chance flood" for a 500-year flood, focusing on the probability of occurrence rather than the time frame implied by the "year" designation."
+Please note, FEMA is moving away from solely using '100-year' and '500-year' flood terminology by emphasizing the more accurate and technical phrase '1-percent annual chance flood' for a 100-year flood and '0.2-percent annual chance flood' for a 500-year flood, focusing on the probability of occurrence rather than the time frame implied by the 'year' designation."
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: